dnulnets/purescript-openlayers/README.md

 ```

 ## Patterns used by the FFI Mapping for OpenLayers
 All javascript ***new*** functions in OpenLayers are mapped to a correspondign ***create*** function for each class.
-The case when the options parameter for the javascript ***new*** function can be omitted completely a ***create'*** function is added.
+The case when
+the options parameter for the javascript ***new*** function can be omitted completely a ***create'*** function is added with no parameters.

-In addition to that the following patterns have been used:
+These additional patterns have been used to map the OpenLayers library:
 ### Inheritance
-The following pattern is used to follow the inheritance structure for the Openlayers FFI mapping:
+The following pattern is used to follow OpenLayers inheritance structure for the Openlayers FFI mapping:

 ```purescript
 foreign import data RawBaseLayer :: Type -> Type